TheGreymanShow/vertical-pod-autoscaler-operator/blogpost.md

 This request ensures that 300 millicores of CPU will be consumed for 600 seconds.

-To check VPA’s new recommendation values, you can go to the VPA object yaml that you created and check the value assigned for `target-recommendation` key.
-It should be somewhat close to 300 millicores depending on the initial value you set while deploying the rc app.
-The more you change the load using the above command, the recommendation values will change indicating that VPA is monitoring your application resource usage, and reacting accordingly.
+To check VPA’s new recommendation values,
+- you can go to the VPA object yaml that you created and check the value assigned for `target-recommendation` key.
+- It should be somewhat close to 300 millicores depending on the initial value you set while deploying the rc app.
+- The more you experiment by changing the load using the above command, the recommendation values will change indicating that VPA is monitoring your application resource usage, and reacting accordingly.

 ### Key observations made after initial testing

-#### VPA reacts to Over & under utilization well
+- VPA reacts to Over & under utilization well

-#### VPA Recommendations are instant
+- VPA Recommendations are instant

-#### But updating pods with new recommendations is not instant
+- But updating pods with new recommendations is not instant

 ## Workload Simulation